-To maintain this look, I recommend Pureology Hydrate shampoo and conditioner.
-I also recommend using a purple shampoo once a week to fight away brassy tones, as well as Olaplex #3 to help keep the hair healthy and strong between chemical services.
+To maintain this look, Baugh recommends Pureology Hydrate shampoo and conditioner.
+Then adds, “I also recommend using a purple shampoo once a week to fight away brassy tones, as well as Olaplex #3 to help keep the hair healthy and strong between chemical services.”

-Caramel Brown Highlights
+Subtle Caramel Brown Highlights

 To create and maintain short dark brown hair with highlights, Michigan-based stylist Renaux Carter recommends using Oribe Straight Away Smoothing Blowout Cream.
-This is my new favorite product for medium to course hair!
+“This is my new favorite product for medium to coarse hair!
 It seals down the hair cuticles, leaving a beautiful sleek finish.
-It also reduces drying time.
+It also reduces drying time,” Carter mentions.

 Rich Copper & Violet Highlights

-I love this look because the root area is more natural and the bold ribbons of color attract the eye’s attention.
-The rich violet undertones with the dramatic copper highlights create a dynamic combo.
+She explains, “The root area is more natural and the bold ribbons of color attract the eye’s attention.
+The rich violet undertones with the dramatic copper highlights create a dynamic combo.”

 Beach Golden Highlights

-Adding balayage golden highlights will really showcase the dimension color.
-It’s a great color and style for women who are seeking a low maintenance look.
-Beach waves are great for women looking for a quick style that can last from day to night.
+“It’s a great color and style for women who are seeking a low-maintenance look.
+The added beach waves are great for women looking for a quick style that can last from day to night,” Soule approves.

-The best part about the hand painted balayage is that it’s blended at the top, which allows it to grow out beautifully and extends the time between salon visits.
-The combination of the two is dynamite.
+Soule adds, “The best part about the hand-painted balayage is that it’s blended at the top, which allows it to grow out beautifully and extends the time between salon visits.
+The combination of the two is dynamite.”

 Dimensional Grey Highlights

-I recommend either a purple or silver shampoo to keep the silver color from fading as much as possible,” Clark mentions.
+“I recommend either a purple or silver shampoo to keep the silver color from fading as much as possible,” Clark mentions.

-This color will have a bit more maintenance if you want to keep it silvery, coming in for a gloss once every month generally.
-Any and all hair types can rock these colors!
+She adds, “This color will have a bit more maintenance if you want to keep it silvery.
+Visit your salon for a gloss once every month.”

 Smoky Silver Highlights

-KC Benson, a hairdresser from San Jose, CA says, “You may need a lightener to help achieve your desired level, but also help with the health of the hair.
+KC Benson, a hairdresser from San Jose, CA says, “You may need a lightener to help achieve your desired level, but also help with the health of the hair.”

 This is a bohemian, beach-waved look with a natural and subtle color made up of lighter babylight highlights that frame the face.
 It’s designed by color specialist Douglas Jack from Beverly Hills, CA.

-Use a sulfate and paraben-free shampoo and conditioner.
+“Use a sulfate and paraben-free shampoo and conditioner.
 I recommend OI by Davines.
-This brand is highly moisturizing and will keep your hair healthy while protecting your color.
+This brand is highly moisturizing and will keep your hair healthy while protecting your color,” Jack comments.

-I recommend this type of highlight for most hair types from thick to thin and curly to straight.
+Jack adds, “I recommend this type of highlight for most hair types – from thick to thin and curly to straight.
 It works with many different textures which is great.
-It’s very subtle, but can be customized for clients who like a little bit more or less of a pop.
+It’s very subtle, but can be customized for women who like a little bit more or less of a pop.”